FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Cyclic_transfer_requests.md

 > **Note**
 >
-> The CYCDATE/CYCTIME is equivalent to the MAXDATE/MAXTIME for a request.
+> Note: The CYCDATE/CYCTIME is equivalent to the MAXDATE/MAXTIME for a request.
 If the request is not executed before the date/time, then the request is not executed (times out).

 The start time/date and cycle duration values are expressed in the following equation: